Skip to main content

 Not just one that says, “don’t do x, y, or z, or you’ll get in trouble.”

-But a 2022-ready document that allows your employees to leverage social media to grow their personal brands and move your business forward.
+But a social-ready document that allows your employees to leverage social media to grow their personal brands and move your business forward.

 And not a 45-page document that’s a catastrophic blend of both dull and confusing 🤦♂️